IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/00_igDoughnutChart_Adding_to_an_HTML_Page.md

 The following topics provide additional information related to this topic.

-- [Adding *igDoughnutChart* to an ASP.NET MVC Application](igDoughnutChart-Adding-Using-the-MVC-Helper.html): This topic walks through instantiating an `igDoughnutChart` in an ASP.NET MVC application using the ASP.NET MVC helper.
+- [Adding *igDoughnutChart* to an ASP.NET MVC Application](igDoughnutChart-Adding-Using-the-MVC-Helper.html): This topic walks through instantiating an `igDoughnutChart` in an ASP.NET MVC application using Ignite UI for MVC.

-- [jQuery and ASP.NET MVC Helper API Links (*igDoughnutChart*)](igDoughnutChart-API-Links.html): This topic provides links to the API documentation about the `igDoughnutChart` control and the ASP.NET MVC Helper for it.
+- [jQuery and Ignite UI for MVC API Links (*igDoughnutChart*)](igDoughnutChart-API-Links.html): This topic provides links to the API documentation about the `igDoughnutChart` control and the Ignite UI for MVC for it.

 ### <a id="samples"></a> Samples